 3 Difficult (But Beautiful) Options:

 These options are each over 10 miles and combine challenging climbs and descents, technical terrain, as well as runnable and extremely scenic sections.

-#1: Park outside the entrance to Chattanooga Nature Center and Arboretum, and making a short but steep climb via the Kiddie Trail, follow the Skyuka Trail south along the forested slopes to Skyuka Spring, one of the most beautiful places on the mountain.
+#1: Park outside the entrance to Reflection Riding Arboretum & Nature Center, and make a short but steep climb via the Kiddie Trail, follow the Skyuka Trail south along the forested slopes to Skyuka Springs, one of the most beautiful places on the mountain.
 When you reach the overlook to the spring, continue on the John Smartt Trail as it ascends 2 miles to the Bluff Trail.
 Stay on the main trail as it rolls along the base of the bluff for 2 1/2 miles offering beautiful views of the valley below.
 Pass the left Gum Springs Trailhead and take the next right trail and climb up to Sunset Rock to take in the views.

-Descend most quickly by coming down from Sunset Rock, turning left and then taking the next right on Gum Springs Trail.
+For a quick descent, come down from Sunset Rock, turn left and then take the next right on Gum Springs Trail.
 When the trail T's into a wider “road”, turn right and take the next left to Lower Gum Springs Trail.
-Descends until the trail T's and turn right.
+Descend until the trail T's and turn right.
 Continue right past two left turn options and a small trail to the right with a No Horses sign.
 When you reach the sign that directs you to the Nature Center, turn left and descend the steep trail you hiked earlier (approx. 11 miles).

 Depending on your desire and fitness level, these routes will certainly please you.
 They’ll probably challenge you as well, and the views from the top of Lookout are definitely worth the trip.